 improve communication in the workplace

 When expectations are set, people can deliver.
+An internal newsletter can lead to better communication within the organization by keeping everyone informed and engaged.
 Recognize your employees’ efforts when they go above and beyond in a task or excel in a project.
 The impacts are twofold.
 First, it acknowledges and rewards good behavior.
 Humans like to receive recognition, especially when they work hard towards a goal.
 Secondly, it sets an example for other employees.
 Or in other words, it communicates expectations through action.
 There are a couple ways you can do this—if your intranet has gamification tools, you can reward points when people complete tasks or send “badges” when they take charge with projects.
 Of course, there’s also the good old-fashioned “Good job”.

 12. Send out an internal newsletter.